dwday/Tensorflow-2-install/README.md

        SymPyDeprecationWarning(

  Open class_registry.py where located.
-You see the location in the warning
+You see the location in the warning.
+Remove the lines for warning and save.

  In my computer it is located at: C:\ProgramData\Anaconda3\envs\tf2\lib\site-packages\sympy\deprecated\class_registry.py